vatpac-technology/sops/docs/worldflight/Enroute/aypyybbn.md

 ### Tabletop (TBP)
 TBP will be responsible for ensuring the separation of aircraft in the Enroute phase of flight.
 No sequencing actions are required.

-TBP may prime the KEN frequency (120.15) in order to get better VHF range on aircraft coming from AYPM CTR.
-Advise the AYPM CTR controller if you want handoffs on the KEN frequency instead of TBP.
+TBP may prime the KEN frequency (120.15) in order to get better VHF range on aircraft coming from AYPE CTR.
+Advise the AYPE CTR controller if you want handoffs on the KEN frequency instead of TBP.

 ### Swampy (SWY)
 SWY will be responsible for starting to form the sequence in to YBBN, by applying *speed control* in the cruise.